dojo/docs/dojo/data/api/Identity.rst

         if(identityAttributes !== null){
           for(var i = 0; i < identityAttributes.length; i++){
             var identifier = identityAttributes[i];
-            //Do something with 'identifier'.
+            // Do something with 'identifier'.
           }
         }else{
           failed(new Error("Unable to locate the list of attributes comprising the identity."));
         }
       }
     }else{
-      //This should never occur.
+      // This should never occur.
       throw new Error("Unable to locate the item with identity [sv]");
     }
   }

-  //Invoke the lookup.
+  // Invoke the lookup.
 This is an async call as it may have to call back to a server to get data. itemStore.fetchItemByIdentity({identity: "sv", onItem: gotItem, onError: failed});

 API Info